kupehtci/DOCUMENTATION/MACHINE LEARNING/MACHINE LEARNING - Supervised Learning.md

 #ML

-Learning bout a classified dataset (labels or expected values) to be able of making future predictions.
+Learning about a <span style="color:orange;">classified dataset</span> (labels or expected values) to be able of making future predictions.

 Can be: